 I’ve always been fascinated by Man-Made Wonders of the World that I promised myself to visit as many wonders as possible.
 I have great respect for ancient people who made these great Man-Made Wonders and I’ve always been bemused by their resourcefulness and creativity.
 I can’t help but think and wonder how they could’ve possibly built such colossal and magnificent structures without the use of modern technology.
 That has puzzled me to no end.

 Angkor Wat in Siem Reap, Cambodia is named as one of the Top Man-Made Wonders of the World and is now listed in UNESCO World Heritage Site, thus making the place a must-see for travelers.
 Imagine my excitement when I booked a flight to Cambodia to personally marvel the beauty of Angkor and explore the exotic nature of Cambodia.
-Me and my wife booked a flight to Bangkok, Thailand and from Bangkok we took the bus to Siem Reap.
+My wife and I booked a flight to Bangkok, Thailand and from Bangkok we took the bus to Siem Reap.
 The journey was almost nine hours long with only one stop-over not including the stop-over in the border, but we didn’t mind, not only because it is economical but also because we know it’s gonna be worth it.

 We left Bangkok at 8am and we arrived in Siem Reap at 4 in the afternoon.
 Upon arrival, we purchased our return trip tickets to Bangkok and after, we hired a tuk-tuk that brought us to our hotel.
 We didn’t stay at a fancy hotel, as we always do, but the hostel was decent, clean and the staff were all friendly.
 We took a short rest before we headed to the city.
 The same tuk-tuk driver brought us to the “Pub Street” where tourists go and where the bars and restaurants were all situated.
 We had a very good Cambodian dish for dinner, the Khmer cuisine which is somewhat similar to Thai dishes, only with a little more coconut milk and less spicy.
 After the dinner, we went for a massage and souvenir shopping.
 At 10 pm, we decided to call it a night to prepare for the following “big exploration” day.